bnnadi/interviewiq-web/src/components/file/README.md

 - ✅ Accessibility features
 - ✅ Error handling and user feedback

-## Demo
+## Usage

-Visit `/demo/files-speech` to see the complete file and speech integration in action.
+The file components are integrated into the main application workflow and can be accessed through the practice sessions.

 ## Error Handling